Proximity effect and spatial Kibble-Zurek mechanism in atomic Fermi gases with inhomogeneous pairing interactions: Results and discussions

 \subsection{Step-function quench}

-As shown in Fig.~\ref{fig:sfq-plots}, though the density profile is basically uniform inside the box in the presence of a step-function quench, the order parameter changes drastically across the critical point.
+As shown in Fig.~\ref{fig:sfq-plots}, though the density profile is basically uniform inside the box in the presence of a step-function quench, the order parameter vanishes at the critical point in real space.
 For the step-function quench, the correlation lengths $\xi_F$ and $\xi_C$ along with their fitting curves and the BCS coherence length $\xi_{\Delta}$ are shown in Fig. \ref{fig:curvefit}.
 The scaling behavior allows us to extract their exponents.
 However, the range of $c$ is limited for $\xi_F$ and $\xi_C$ because if $c<1$, the gap function $\Delta(x)$ is small and suffers strong fluctuations in the superfluid region.
 If $c>3$, the correlation lengths $\xi_F$ and $\xi_C$ may go below the numerical resolution, and the fitting also shows observable deviations.

 As suggested in the studies of proximity effects in SC-NM junctions \cite{degennes-proximity,Falk-PE,PE-Silvert}, the dominant length scale in the penetration of Cooper pairs is the BCS coherence length $\xi_\Delta$.
 Increasing the pairing interaction leads to stronger binding between the fermions, which results in a smaller BCS coherence length as the pairs are more tightly bound in real space.
 One can also see that increasing the pairing interaction increases the bulk $\Delta$ and decreases the BCS coherence length according to Eq.~\eqref{eq:BCSxi}.